-While I was making the repairs to my rudder, I noticed that the tiller bushings were worn and loose.
+While I was doing my How To Repair and Restore a Rudder project, I noticed that the tiller bushings were worn and loose.
 At the time, I hoped they would last the season until I figured out how best to replace them.
 That was wishful thinking.
 While putting Summer Dance in the water for our last cruise, one of the bushing flanges nearly fell off in my hands.
 It didn’t keep us from sailing that day, but it meant I was going to have to make the repair sooner rather than later.

 A certain Catalina parts dealership doesn’t offer replacement bushings.
 The rudder is a “non-serviceable” item.
 I’d seen bronze bushings at hardware stores before but my luck has always been that they’re the wrong size for the job at hand.
 After posting a question on the Catalina 22 forum at SailboatOwners.com, I got confirmation that those bushings were going to be my best bet.

 This time, I was in luck!
 Lowes happened to have 3/8″ x 1″ flanged bronze bushings with 1/16″ walls.
 The C-22 tiller bolt is 3/8″ in diameter and the original bushings are seated in a shallow countersink the thickness of the bushings, which isn’t much.
 They seem to be made of paper thin copper.
 Since the rudder is 1-1/2″ thick, two of the bushings would be more than long enough, one from each side.

 Like a hand in a glove